pdx-cs-rust/rust-course-notes/08-concurrent/08-2-async.md

 * Tokio

-    * Older: lots more experience in community
+    * Older: lots more experience in community (through versions 0.1, 0.2, 0.3, 1.0)
     * Firefox thing
-    * Still a few backward compatibility adventures
-        * Has three old versions: 0.1, 0.2, 0.3
-        * Almost all code is now on 1.x
+    * Full of subtle traps

 * async-std

     * Easier to get started with
         * Slightly cleaner interface
         * Better comparability with std
+    * Now mostly abandoned

 * smol
     * Underlies async-std
     * Small
+    * Good option for simple things

 ## Using std::future and the futures Crate

-* Many interfaces are now runtime-agnostic through these
+* Some interfaces are sort of runtime-agnostic through these

-* Probably better to use these generic interfaces when you can
+* Better to use these generic interfaces when you can

 ## async/await Maturity